Local News Matters Arts & Entertainment newsletter

 “We need to change as a company,” Weber and Weisberg wrote in a separate letter following Sargent’s announcement he would be stepping back.
 “We need more diversity in the titles we publish, more committed positioning and marketing of these titles, more hiring and promotion of diverse staff, more inclusivity in the decision-making process, and more open dialogue throughout the organization.”

-The #DignidadLiteraria meeting with Macmillan resulted in a deal that called for the company to hire more Latinx individuals and to publish more Latinx authors and stories.
+The #DignidadLiteraria meeting with Macmillan resulted in a deal that called for the company to hire more Latino individuals and to publish more Latino authors and stories.
 Macmillan was given 90 days to come up with the next steps.
 The development of the trade management committee is the first major reformative action Macmillian has taken since the initial meeting, nearly three months after the deadline.

 Lovato stated that Sargent was trying to use COVID-19 as justification for backing out of the original promise.
 But allied with the Congressional Hispanic Caucus, and organizations such as Latinx in Publishing and Dominican Writers, advocates stood firm.